What does “witness in the world” mean to Quakers (Friends)?

 As told in Philadelphia Yearly Meeting’s Faith and Practice, since the days of George Fox, Friends have looked to “the light within” for spiritual guidance.
 From this, we are not meant to “conform to the ways of the world.”
 Instead, we seek to transform the world according to our leadings and a shared set of core values known as the Quaker testimonies.

-View our previous 2025 Calls to Action including topics including how we can help Migrants.
+View our previous 2025 Calls to Action including topics like how we can be good stewards of the Earth, learn about and stay informed about Israel and Gaza, support LGBTQIA+ communities, and help Migrants.

 View our previous 2024 Calls to Action including topics like the housing crisis, Black History Month, and Climate Change.